Sirisha-t/iMPP/README.md

 You can run a test with the following command:
 ```
  nextflow run main.nf -profile test,docker

+ [This will automatically read the sample input file from the /data folder]

 ```
 To resume workflow execution from where it stopped, use the '-resume' command as shown below:
 ```